 Further Info: 1st World War Player.
 Died Monday 1st March 1958.
-Brother of Jack.
+Brother of Jack and Fred.

 Representative Honours: England

 William Thomas Barton by Dave Dooley: Tom Barton was a stalwart for the club playing over 200 matches mostly as a winger and full back.
 Tom like his father before him was a bricklayer by trade.
 He made his debut against Millom on the 16th March 1904.
 In 226 matches for the Saints Tom scored 96 tries, kicked 118 goals for a total points aggregate of 524 points.
 Tom Barton was a superstar of his time.
 He could play anywhere in the backs utilising his power and skill to `run through` opponents.
 He was a great general for the Saints, possessed a fantastic kicking game and was renowned as a demon tackler.
 Tom was the fastest man in the region and won the professional championships in Leigh where he clocked just over 10 seconds for the 100 yards sprint.
 Tom withdrew from the Tour Squad for the 1910 Australian Tour because the Rugby League would not make up his wages to his mother while he was away.
 He was an inspirational leader and prevented a players strike before the 1915 Challenge Cup final against Huddersfield at Oldham.
 Yet even he could not prevent the slaughter when we were outclassed by the Yorkshiremen by 37 points to 3.